techxcelerate/python-desktop-compiler/ReadMe.md

 This project is **proprietary software**.
 All rights reserved © NTXM.

-Unauthorized redistribution, modification, or commercial use without permission is strictly prohibited.
+Unauthorized redistribution or modification is strictly prohibited.

----

-## 🌐 About NTXM

-**NTXM** builds lightweight, practical software focused on usability, performance, and real-world learning needs.

 ---